 Armenians' attitude towards Turkey's possible membership of the European Union has improved in the last few years.
 In 2014, the absolutely negative attitude has been decreased by 18% relative to that in 2010.
 At the same time, the fraction of respondents with neutral attitude has increased by the same magnitude.
 From the ACNIS (2005) poll, we learn that around 52% of respondents are against Turkey's accession to the European Union.
-In the Caucasus Barometer (2010) survey, 46% and 17% of respondents' attitude towards Turkey's possible membership of the European Union were absolutely negative and rather negative, respectively.
-Though we lack in a common base for ACNIS (2005), Caucasus Barometer (2010) and the new dataset, the general pattern in the recent decade is that Armenians express more positive and neutral attitudes (57%, see
+In the Caucasus Barometer (2010) survey, 46% of respondents fully support and 17% rather support Turkey becoming a member of the European Union.
+Though we lack in a common base for ACNIS (2005), Caucasus Barometer (2010) and the new dataset, the general pattern in the recent decade is that Armenians express more neutral attitudes towards Turkey's possible membership of the European Union.
+They may see Turkey's accession to the EU beneficial for Armenia, as it would entail certain responsibilities on the part of Turkey to meet conditions to join the EU.